 You will be asked to cough before the test begins and then tilt your head back.
 A sterile cotton-tipped swab is gently passed through a nostril and into the nasopharynx.
 This is the part of the pharynx that covers the roof of the mouth.
 The swab is quickly rotated and removed.
 The sample is sent to a laboratory.
 There, it is placed in a special dish (culture).
-It is then watched to see if bacteria or other disease-causing organisms grow.
+It is then watched to see if bacteria, viruses, or other disease-causing organisms grow.

 How to Prepare for the Test

 How the Test will Feel

 You may have slight discomfort and may gag.

 The test identifies viruses and bacteria that cause upper respiratory tract symptoms.
 These include:

 - Bordetella pertussis, the bacteria that cause whooping cough

 - Neisseria meningitidis, the bacteria that cause meningococcal meningitis

 - Staphylococcus aureus, the bacteria that cause staph infections

 - Viral infections such as influenza or respiratory syncytial virus or SARS-CoV-2 (COVID-19)